 For all the guys out there, I want to make sure you know that my husband has reviewed this list and ensured that guys would like most (if not all) of these books.
-The only things he can’t vouch for are the Olympics and tennis.
-The list is in alphabetical order by sport.
+The only things he can’t vouch for are the Olympics, swimming, and tennis.
+The list is categorized by sport.

 Moneyball by Michael Lewis